Henry B. Walthall: Career

 Given the relatively short length of films in the early years, Walthall frequently found himself cast in dozens of films each year.
 He gained national attention in 1915 for his role as Colonel Ben Cameron in Griffith's highly influential and controversial epic The Birth of a Nation.
 Walthall's portrayal of a Confederate veteran rounding up the Ku Klux Klan won him large-scale fame, and Walthall emerged as a leading actor in the years leading up to the 1920s.

-Walthall continued working in films through the 1920s, appearing in The Plastic Age with Gilbert Roland and Clara Bow.
+Walthall continued working in films through the 1920s, appearing in The Plastic Age with Donald Keith, Gilbert Roland and Clara Bow.
 He portrayed Roger Chillingworth in Victor Sjöström's 1926 adaptation of The Scarlet Letter with Lillian Gish, a role he reprised in the 1934 film adaptation of the novel.

 Walthall continued his career into the 1930s.
 After his performance in director John Ford's 1934 film Judge Priest starring Will Rogers, he enjoyed a golden period of his career.
 He portrayed Dr. Manette in A Tale of Two Cities (1935), starring Ronald Colman.
 In 1936, he appeared as Marcel in The Devil-Doll and as Captain Buchanan in the American Civil War drama Hearts in Bondage.
 He was gravely ill during his final film, China Clipper.

 Frank Capra wanted Walthall to portray the High Lama in his 1937 film Lost Horizon.
 "Frail and failing, he died before we could test him," Capra wrote.

 Walthall has a star on the Hollywood Walk of Fame located at 6201 Hollywood Boulevard.